yaneyba/near-me/README.md

 ### Business Applications

-Business submissions are stored in the `business_submissions` table with:
+Business submissions are stored in your existing `business_submissions` table with:
 - Complete business information
 - Services and hours
 - Review workflow (pending → approved/rejected)